Crystal Jonkman, Artistic Director

 Anne Williford, Executive Director

 Anne Williford joined GRCC in 2001 and handles the day to day operations of the choirs, as well as fundraising for the organization.
 She holds an undergraduate degree from the University of Virginia and an MBA from the University of Michigan and has a background in banking and volunteer work.
-Both of her daughters have sung with GRCC and each graduated from the program having sung with it for seven and nine years respectively, and her son is a member of the Cavalieri Choir.
+Both of her daughters have sung with GRCC and each graduated from the program having sung with it for seven and nine years respectively, and her son sang for four years, one year in each of the choir levels.

 Peter Curry, Assistant Director and Accompanist